Video Library - Services

 We can assist you in creating video clips to show in class or add to a presentation.
 You might want to create several small, more manageable video clips from a DVD or VHS tape to make it easier to work within your project.

-The Video Library has video editing software installed that will allow you to capture film clips, combine several clips into a single clip, and trim the beginning or end of a clip.
+The Video Services facility has video editing software installed that will allow you to capture film clips, combine several clips into a single clip, and trim the beginning or end of a clip.
 We can also assist you in creating a still image to be inserted into a document or presentation.
 For more information visit our Clip Capture section.

 Up-to-date listings of the materials in the collection can be found in the Princeton University Library's Main Catalog.
 To see recently received films, select the "Recently added" tab on the left.